irmen/prog8/docs/source/programming.rst

 peekw (address)
     reads the word value at the given address in memory.
 Word is read as usual little-endian lsb/msb byte order.

+peekf (address)
+    reads the float value at the given address in memory.
+On CBM machines, this reads 5 bytes.

 poke (address, value)
     same as @(address)=value - writes the byte value at the given address in memory.

 pokew (address, value)
     writes the word value at the given address in memory, in usual little-endian lsb/msb byte order.

+pokef (address, value)
+    writes the float value at the given address in memory.
+On CBM machines, this writes 5 bytes.

 pokemon (address, value)
     Like poke(), but also returns the previous value in the given address.